jhegemann/OpenCapsule/README.md

 OpenCapsule -i [path to image]
 ```
 This command performs an isolated image analysis
-of the image specified by the option --image.
+of the image specified by the relative
+path `./path-to-image/`.
 If your image processing fails or results are
 obviously bad, you can adapt OpenCapsule to your
 specific images.
 Try to tune the related values